luke-beep/whoami/README.md

 ### 💻 Programming Languages

-As a technology enthusiast and developer, my expertise spans across a wide range of programming languages & technologies.
-Each language I've learned has significantly contributed to my skill set, allowing me to approach various challenges in software development, system programming, embedded programming, and more.
-This list represents the programming languages I use to bring ideas to life and solve complex problems in the world of technology.
+I'm a developer with a deep love for technology and problem-solving.
+Over the years, I’ve worked with a variety of programming languages, each one adding something unique to my toolbox.
+Whether I’m building software, diving into system programming, or tinkering with embedded projects, these languages are how I turn ideas into reality and make _relatively_ cool things happen.

 #### 🛠️ _a.
 General-Purpose Programming Languages:_